janelia-cellmap/schemas/datasets.md

 `contrast_limits`: For data that have not been contrast-adjusted to fill an entire datatype range, the minimum and maximum data value should be computed once and saved as an attribute.

+## array dimensions
+Z: The milling axis
+Y: The axis normal to the coverslip
+X: The remaining axis